Drawing the Body Clothed, In the V&A PM (Aged 16–18)

 By studying the body in garments and drapery, artists connect with a Renaissance practice that sharpens observation of light, shadow, and structure, while using folds to enhance rhythm and composition.

-Locations will include the V&A’s Cast Courts, Sculpture galleries including the Rodin, Religious galleries, the Theatre and Performance galleries, the V&A Storehouse, and the Barbican Centre exhibit ‘Dirty Looks’.
+Locations will include the V&A’s Cast Courts, Sculpture galleries including the Rodin, Religious galleries, the Theatre and Performance galleries and other venues.

 A full schedule will be provided in advance.